shreyapatil9480/data-insights-portfolio/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the MIT License and is open to contributions..
+## Usage

+1. Clone or download this repository.
+2. Install dependencies using `pip install -r requirements.txt`.
+3. Launch Jupyter Notebook and open `analysis.ipynb` to explore the dataset, visualization, and models.